Congressional Bills Project

 Intercoder Reliability Sam Workman.
 Intercoder reliability results at the major topic and subtopic levels for two coders and about 750 bills.

 Intended Consequences E. Scott Adler and John Wilkerson.
-Assesses the impact of committee jurisdictional reform in the 1970s by tracing how it alters actual bill referrals.
-Documents that the Bolling-Hansen reforms substantially reduced jurisdictional overlap and improved the organization of the House committee system (forthcoming, Legislative Studies Quarterly ).
+Reconsiders the "failed" Bolling-Hansen jurisdictional reforms of the 1970s.
+Using bill referrals to study jurisdictional change, finds that the reforms substantially improved the organization of the House committee system (Legislative Studies Quarterly ).

-The Scope and Urgency of Legislation E. Scott Adler and John Wilkerson (2005 APSA) We categorize bills by their substance to show that agenda setting processes in congress vary dramatically, depending on the issue at stake.
-The most important contribution of this project is our finding that a very large portion of the legislative agenda is non-discretionary.
-This is something that Jack Walker and John Kingdon noted long ago, but it has been largely ignored by legislative scholars.
-(Please contact us if you would like a copy of the most recent version of this paper).
+The Scope and Urgency of Legislation E. Scott Adler and John Wilkerson (2005 APSA) This was the first paper where we categorized bills by their substance to show that agenda setting processes in Congress vary dramatically depending on the type of issue being addressed.
+A very large portion of the legislative agenda is "required" as opposed to "chosen" by lawmakers or parties.
+This is something that Jack Walker (1977) and John Kingdon (1989) observed long ago, but their observations seem to have had little impact within legislative studies of agenda setting and policy change.

 Representation and American Governing Institutions Bryan John, Heather Larsen-Price and John Wilkerson.
 Correlates attention to policy topics across decision-making venues with public's most important problem statistics over 50 years.
 We find substantially greater responsiveness to changing prorities in some venues (e.g. bill introductions; state of the union addresses) than in others (e.g. public laws, executive orders).
 (Revisions in progress - please contact us for ther most recent version)

-Politics of Health in Denmark and the United States Christoffer Green-Pederson and John Wilkerson.
-We code legislative activities in Denmark and the U.S. using the same topic coding system.
-In this initial paper, we compare quantitative trends in health-related political attention over 50 years in the two nations (Journal of European Public Policy, 2006).
+Politics of Health in Denmark and the United States Christoffer Green-Pedersonand John Wilkerson.
+An example of a systematic approach to comparing legislative policy agendas cross-nationally (in this case Denmark and the U.S.).
+In this paper, we compare quantitative trends in health-related political attention over 50 years in the two nations (Journal of European Public Policy, 2006).

 Tracy Sulkin's Ph.D.
 Dissertation (2002), " Rethinking Responsiveness: Campaign Themes, Legislative Agendas and the Politics of Issue Uptake" used our bills data to study how issue attention in campaigns affects behavior in office.
 Her dissertation won the E.E.
 Schattschneider Award for the Best Dissertation in American Politics in 2004.
 The next year, she won an award for the best legislative studies paper presented at the APSA.
 In 2006, her newly published book "Issue Politics in Congress" (Cambridge) received two (!)
 APSA Legislative Studies Section book awards.
 Sheesh.